Phenomenology (physics)

 In physics, phenomenology is the application of theoretical physics to experimental data by making quantitative predictions based upon known theories.
-It is related to the philosophical notion of the same name in that these predictions describe anticipated behaviors for the phenomena in reality.
-Phenomenology stands in contrast with experimentation in the scientific method, in which the goal of the experiment is to test a scientific hypothesis instead of making predictions.
+It is related to the philosophical notion of phenomenology, in that these predictions describe anticipated behaviors for the phenomena in reality.
+Phenomenology stands in contrast with experimentation in the scientific method, whose goal is to test a scientific hypothesis instead of making predictions.

 Phenomenology is commonly applied to the field of particle physics, where it forms a bridge between the mathematical models of theoretical physics (such as quantum field theories and theories of the structure of space-time) and the results of the high-energy particle experiments.
 It is sometimes used in other fields such as in condensed matter physics and plasma physics, when there are no existing theories for the observed experimental data.

 Applications in particle physics

 Standard Model consequences

 Within the well-tested and generally accepted Standard Model, phenomenology is the calculating of detailed predictions for experiments, usually at high precision (e.g., including radiative corrections).